lpoo/PCx/README.md

     $ ./configure
     $ make

+You probably want to take a look at the options of `configure`:

+    $ ./configure --help

+since some features for debug and profile can be enable using the options.

 If you got a error like

     configure: error: cannot find install-sh, install.sh, or shtool in "." "./.." "./../.."